kiwisincebirth/TRS-80-MODEL-1-K/FEATURES.md

 The RCA connector is provided to be compatible with a larger range of external monitors, potentially more reliable and less subject to noise.

-A modern video sync generation circuit exists which allows the H and V positions to be adjusted
+A modern video sync generation circuit exists
+* In V1 (of this board) it used the Japanese design, which derived sync pulses directly from the main counters
+* In V2 a new design was introduced, See the section [Video Sync Generation](#video-sync-generation) for more details

 If using the DIN socket better support has been added to allow the use of RGBtoHDMI, by passing the HDRV signal to pin 3 of the DIN socket.
 This is enabled by bridging jumper JP15.
 See below for further details.